jorbDehmel/jknit/README.md

 pandoc -t beamer INTERMEDIATE.md -o OUTPUT.pptx
 ```

-## Installation requirements

-These are actually just suggestions, but you will find that
-JKnit will have little function without them.

-1. Python
-2. Octave (MatLab alternative)
-3. Cargo (for Rust)
-4. Nodejs (for JavaScript)
-5. Clang (for C++, via LLVM)
-6. `gcc`, `g++`
-7. MikTex, TeXLive, `pandoc`

-All but the last of these items allow JKnit to compile and/or
-run their respective languages.
-The final one, however, is used
-to translate JKnit's output `.tex` and `.md` files into more
-useful formats like `.pdf`.

-## Linux Installation

-Simply run the command `make install` while in this directory.
-If you want to retain runtime `GDB` information in the binary,
-run `make install-debug` instead.
-Either way, run
-`make uninstall` to remove it.

 ## The CLI (Command Line Interface)

 Command line flags and their meanings are shown below.